roselandroche/roselandroche/README.md

 ## Hi, I'm Rose!  👋
 ### :woman: Pronouns: She, Her

 I am a Full Stack Web Developer based out of Vancouver, British Columbia.
-I have an A.A. in Criminal Justice and a B.A. in Music, but decided to move into computer programming in order to channel my creativity, and also my analytical characteristics, into my career.
-Since then I have successfully completed the Full Stack Web Development with Lambda School and been fully endorsed.
+I have an A.A. in Criminal Justice and a B.A. in Music, but decided to move into computer programming in order to channel my attention to detail and analysis, into my career.
+I have successfully completed the Full Stack Web Development course with Lambda School and been fully endorsed.

 ### :computer: Currently I am:

-- Expanding my professional network

 - Working as a Web Developer

-- Learning Gatsby, Headless WordPress, and new ways to test
+- Learning Gatsby and Headless WordPress

+- Exploring my appreciation of Automated Testing

 ### 🌱 My goals include:

-- Learning more about automated testing
+- Learning more about testing

-- Learning more programming languages

 ### :airplane: Fun facts:

-- I am teaching myself Italian and French

-- I love exploring
+- I love trying new things including but not limited to: skydiving (awesome), chocolate beer (not awesome)

 ### 📫  Connect with me on: